techidaily/site-win11-tips/source/_posts/elevate-your-command-prompt-integrating-folders-into-context-menu.md

  After extracting the RAR archive, you can launch and utilize Right Click Context Menu Adder right-away, since no installation is required.
 This is how to add folders to the context menu with that software:

-1. Use one of the many[ways to open the Windows File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) .
+1. Use one of the many [ways to open the Windows File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) .
 2. Open the extracted Right Click Context Menu Adder folder.
 3. Double-click the Right Click Context Menu.exe file.
 4. Click the**Folder** radio button.